Pop-punk: 2012–2016: Underground revival

-In the early 2010s, a new wave of pop-punk groups emerged, fronted by the Wonder Years, State Champs, Neck Deep, Real Friends and Knuckle Puck.
+In the early 2010s, a new wave of pop-punk groups emerged, fronted by Title Fight, the Wonder Years, Man Overboard, Transit and the Story So Far.
 Dave Beech of Clash noted that these groups were "[d]arker and more mature" than those previously, taking influence "and occasional indifference" from 1990s emo.
 Music commentator Finn McKenty also cited the influence from hardcore punk as being prominent during this period.
+At the time, some publications took to calling this style "tr00 pop punk".
+During this period, Man Overboard's "Defend Pop Punk" shirt design, which featured an AK-47, became a popular symbol of the scene, to the extent that a number of publication have posthumously described this period as the "Defend Pop Punk Era".

 On the Wonder Years' The Upsides (2010), vocalist Dan Campbell sung about "His early twenties soul-searching and tales of strife" which "resonated with a [new] generation, inspiring countless imitators in the process."
 This pushed Campbell to "the forefront of a new wave", and the album influenced a new wave of pop-punk bands.
 Rock Sound included The Wonder Years' The Greatest Generation on their best albums of 2013 list, calling it "the defining album of what may well have been the genre's best year for a decade."
 Kerrang! said the album "ripped up the pop punk blueprint" pushing the genre to "new peaks of invention, both lyrically and musically."
 The Story So Far's What You Don't See (2013) "cemented their place at the top table of nu pop punk".

-In early 2014, Welsh band Neck Deep released their debut album Wishful Thinking, which Rock Sound later called it "the greatest UK pop punk record of all time."
-During this period, Man Overboard's "Defend Pop Punk" shirt design, which featured an AK-47, became a popular symbol of the scene, to the extent that a number of publication have posthumously described this period as the "Defend Pop Punk Era".
+These bands quickly inspired a second-wave of the sound, which at the time, Stuff You Will Hate called "the tr00comers" (a portmanteau of tr00 and newcomers), whose major acts were Neck Deep, Seaway, Real Friends and Knuckle Puck.
+Many acts in this second wave received a larger amount of commercial success than the founding acts of the movement.
+In early 2014, Welsh band Neck Deep released their debut album Wishful Thinking, which Rock Sound later called it "the greatest UK pop punk record of all time.
+State Champs were also a prominent band of this time.
+By 2015, many North American acts in the movement had shifted their sound towards soft grunge music.
+However, the movement continued in the United Kingdom with Trash Boat, Roam, Boston Manor and WSTR, in a movement Stuff You Will Hate dubbed the "Tr00nited Kingdom".

 I think pop-punk is a zombie. ...
 It hushed down for a bit but then it got brought back to life in an almost undead fashion. ...
 Back then it was mainstream, you would see it on MTV and things like that.
 Now, it's different, it's got a fighting chance and it's crawling its way back up.
 It started out with a pretty selective crowd but now it's opening up to more and more people.